profmamba/Enterprise-OWIN-WebApi-AngularJS/README.md

 It *should* just work out of the box, **if you set the correct mail server in web.config.** You also have to **'Enable Nuget Package Restore' on the *Solution* and Rebuild**.
 Let me know if it doesn't work for you.

-Once you have the Solution running, you could just use
+Once you have the Solution running, you could just use your favourite API testing tool to hit the API (like [Postman](http://www.getpostman.com/)).
+There's no AngularJS frontend yet.

+Note: The entire API has been configured in Postman.
+Just import 'Solution Items/Postman/Frasset Api.json' in Postman and you should be good to go.

 ####Required: